hephzibahij/helpchen/README.md

 	•	Link to git_commands.txt for a quick reference to essential Git commands.
 	•	Additional Information:
 	•	Include any specific notes or troubleshooting tips that Mrs. Chen Yong may find helpful.

-Make sure the content is clear and beginner-friendly, addressing any potential issues Mrs. Chen Yong might encounter.